FOR IMMEDIATE RELEASE: April 10, 2019

 Internet activists, startups, and celebrities have been hosting a marathon livestream driving calls and tweets to legislators

-The US House of Representatives is expected to vote this morning on the Save the Internet Act, HR 1644, to restore net neutrality.
+In a historic vote spurred by massive grassroots activism, the US House of Representatives just passed HR 1644, the Save the Internet Act to restore net neutrality.
 Digital rights group Fight for the Future has been hosting a marathon livestream, featuring cameos from from public interest groups like EFF and Public Knowledge, startups like GitHub, Postmates and Gandi.net, and even celebrities like Tom Morello of Rage Against the Machine.
+The vote was 232-190.

 Between the two committee markups and the floor debate yesterday, more than 5 million people have tuned in to the Twitch stream, where viewers are encouraged to contact their representatives using BattleForTheNet.com